beyazit-y/LOTaD/README.md

     └─ Iteration_1_seed_2
   ```
 - The script averages seeds to produce two lines on the resulting plot (LOTaD vs. LOTaD (No Overall)).
+**Happy experimenting with LOTaD!** For any questions or issues, please open an issue or pull request.
 ---
 ## Citing LOTaD 📜